maierfelix/mini-js/README.md

 });
 ````

-See [toy-compiler](https://github.com/maierfelix/toy-compiler) for a more extended version offering classes, a simple preprocessor etc.
+See [toy-compiler](https://github.com/maierfelix/toy-compiler) for a more extended version offering classes and a simple preprocessor.

+Another compile-to-js project is [this](https://github.com/maierfelix/hevia-compiler) one, which offers a [Swift](https://developer.apple.com/swift/)-like language with type inference, custom operators, pass-by-reference etc.